PradyumanAgrawal/Dvara_CRM/backend.md

 ### Idempotency Rules
 - Use deterministic `task_type + source_ref` to prevent duplicate system tasks.
-- Use Firestore transactions for all automation writes.
+- Use Firestore transactions for all automation writes (if moved to Functions).

 ## Security Rules (Summary)
 - All reads/writes require authenticated users.
 - Branch-scoped access: `doc.branch == users/{uid}.branch`.
 - Users can read/write their own profile; Admins can manage any profile.
-- Clients cannot write server-managed fields (`risk_status`, system tasks).
+- Deletes allowed for same-branch documents.
-- Auth uses email/password login for all roles (no custom claims required).
+- Clients avoid writing server-managed fields (`risk_status`, system tasks).

 ## Security Rules (Concrete Outline)
 Rules should be explicit about auth, branch scoping, and server-managed fields.